Current Scholars

 • BS and MS in Biochemistry and Mathematics from University of Arizona

-• Kimberly is working to simulate camera designs for a dedicated human brain SPECT system and is creating the reconstruction algorithms for this system.
-Ultimately, by helping scientists produce improved images of the movement of molecules through the brain, this system will facilitate drug discovery in neurodegenerative diseases.
+• Kimberly currently is pursuing a Ph.D. and simultaneously earning a M.S. in Optical Sciences.
+She is working to simulate camera designs for a dedicated human brain SPECT system and is creating the reconstruction algorithms for this system.
+By helping scientists produce improved images of the movement of molecules through the brain, this system will facilitate drug discovery in neurodegenerative diseases.

 John He - Papadopoulos Scholar